 Abstract

 This paper proposes a data-driven framework that leverages multisource information to significantly enhance time series forecasting within the tourism domain.
-Specifically, we combine the Multilayer Perceptron (MLP) neural network with the NSGA-II genetic algorithm for efficient hyperparameter optimization.
+Specifically, we integrate a Multilayer Perceptron (MLP) neural network with the NSGA-II algorithm for efficient hyperparameter optimization.
 In addition to historical data on monthly international tourist arrivals to Vietnam, two exogenous data sources are incorporated: (i) sentiment indices extracted from tourist reviews on TripAdvisor, and (ii) search trend data from Google Trends.
-Critical hyperparameters, including input window size, learning rate, number of epochs, early stopping, and normalization methods, are simultaneously optimized using the NSGA-II genetic algorithm.
-Experimental results demonstrate that the NSGA-II-MLP model, utilizing multisource data, consistently outperforms the standard MLP and exhibits robust performance across both the pre-COVID-19 and volatile pandemic periods.
-The results underscore the effectiveness of combining multisource data with NSGA-II optimization for tourism demand forecasting.
+Critical hyperparameters, including input window size, learning rate, number of epochs, early stopping, and normalization methods, are simultaneously optimized using NSGA-II.
+Experimental results demonstrate that the proposed NSGA-II-MLP model, utilizing multisource data, consistently outperforms the standard MLP and exhibits robust performance across both the pre-COVID-19 and volatile pandemic periods.
+The results underscore the effectiveness of combining multisource data with evolutionaroptimization for tourism demand forecasting.

 This work is licensed under a Creative Commons Attribution 4.0 International License.